-Nemerov’s previous book, Fierce Poise: Helen Frankenthaler and 1950s New York, was short-listed for the 2021 National Book Critics Circle Prize in Biography.
-The book before that, Summoning Pearl Harbor, was praised by the novelist Ali Smith as "a unifying and liberating meditation."
-Another book, Soulmaker: The Times of Lewis Hine, was short-listed for the Marfield Prize, a national award in arts writing.
-Silent Dialogues: Diane Arbus and Howard Nemerov is his meditation on his father, the poet Howard Nemerov, and his aunt, the photographer Diane Arbus.
-Wartime Kiss: Visions of the Moment in the 1940s was named one of Choice's Outstanding Academic Titles in 2013.
-Acting in the Night: Macbeth and the Places of the Civil War was also a Choice Outstanding Academic Book.
-Icons of Grief: Val Lewton and 1940s America was praised by The New York Review of Books as "superbly original."
-His previous two books are The Body of Raphaelle Peale: Still Life and Selfhood, 1812-1824 and Frederic Remington and Turn-of-the-Century America.
+Previous titles by Nemerov have gained further recognition: Fierce Poise: Helen Frankenthaler and 1950s New York was short-listed for the 2021 National Book Critics Circle Prize in Biography; Summoning Pearl Harbor, was praised by the novelist Ali Smith as "a unifying and liberating meditation”; Soulmaker: The Times of Lewis Hine, was short-listed for the Marfield Prize, a national award in arts writing; Silent Dialogues: Diane Arbus and Howard Nemerov, a meditation on his father, the poet Howard Nemerov and his aunt, the photographer Diane Arbus, was published in 2015; Wartime Kiss: Visions of the Moment in the 1940s was named one of Choice's Outstanding Academic Titles in 2013; Acting in the Night: Macbeth and the Places of the Civil War was a Choice Outstanding Academic Book; Icons of Grief: Val Lewton and 1940s America was praised by The New York Review of Books as "superbly original."
+Nemerov's first two books are The Body of Raphaelle Peale: Still Life and Selfhood, 1812-1824 and Frederic Remington and Turn-of-the-Century America.

 Nemerov, an engaging, eloquent speaker, gave the 2007 Andrew Wyeth Lecture at the National Gallery of Art, and in 2017, he delivered the 66th Andrew W. Mellon Lectures at the National Gallery of Art, becoming the first scholar to deliver them with a focus on American art.